cbvargas5/UplandHS-Football/README.md

+# UHS Football Site in Progress
+The following ReadMe was provided by gatsby-netlify-cms starter (Please follow link for more info: [Original Repo](https://github.com/netlify-templates/gatsby-starter-netlify-cms))

 # Gatsby & Netlify CMS Example

 An example website built using Gatsby V2 and Netlify CMS.
 The website is a fake JavaScript meetup site that lists upcoming meetups, information about the meetup group, as well as a list of past meetups.